iluwatar/java-design-patterns/service-locator/README.md

 ## Intent of Service Locator Design Pattern

-The Service Locator design pattern provides a way to decouple the creation of clients and services by using a central registry to locate service instances.
+The Java Service Locator pattern provides a method to decouple Java clients and services by using a central service registry.

 ## Detailed Explanation of Service Locator Pattern with Real-World Examples